MaxDorris/MachineLearningProject/README.md

 **Dataset:** We are using a set of data collected on over 5,000 patients that includes sex, age, hypertension, heart-disease, marital status, work type, type of residence, average blood glucose level (diabetes), body mass index, and historical smoking data.

-**Predictive Problem to Be Solved:** We are going to make a linear regression model to estimate key factors leading to a stroke by comparing the factors mentioned in the dataset with whether the patient had a stroke or not in order to see which factors align most closely with those who have experienced a stroke.
+**Predictive Problem to Be Solved:** We are making a linear regression model to estimate key factors leading to a stroke by comparing the factors mentioned in the dataset with whether the patient had a stroke or not in order to see which factors align most closely with those who have experienced a stroke.

 ### ERD Diagram
 At this point, the we are working with a single dataset, so we are not working with a database.

 ### Outline of Visualization Dashboard
-Our plan for our dashboard is to
+Our plan for our dashboard is to use charts to show factors individually and as a group in order to display different risk factors for strokes.

 ### Mockup of Machine Learning Model
-Linear regression determining key factors leading to a stroke.
+We will create a linear regression determining key factors leading to a stroke.

-Type: linear regression.
-Confusion matrix:

 #### Deliverable 1 requirements:
 - Finalized project idea including what is your dataset, what are the problems you solving, and what will be the predictive problem you will solve.